oxidecomputer/sb2_poc/blog.md

 ## The bug

-The SB2 update is parsed sequentially in 16 byte blocks.
+The SB2 update is parsed sequentially in 16-byte blocks.
 The header identifies some parts of the update by block number.
 The bug comes from improper bounds checking on the block numbers.
 The SB2 parser in ROM copies the header to a global buffer for checking the signature later.
 Instead of stopping when the